micr0softstore/android_device_samsung_golden_pie/README.md

 Build Passing: idk, didin't try yet
 Booting: idk but i hope so

-Little ifo what is this:
+Little info what is this:
 This is basically a lineageos 16 device tree forked from codina (originally maintained by Chrono) and im trying to get it working o the S3 Mini, because golden has the same SoC family as codina

 Interested In Helpig me?